Hazardous materialsHazCom; Hazard communication; Material Safety Data Sheet; MSDS

-- Read the Material Safety Data Sheet for all materials you use.
+- Read the MSDS for all materials you use.

 - Know what type of PPE to wear.

-- Learn about risks, such as whether the material can cause cancer.
+- Learn about exposure risks, such as whether the material can cause cancer.

 - Know how to use the material and how to store it or throw it away when you are done.